Jamy4000/VRSF_Hybrid_ECS/README.md

 # VR Scriptable Framework using Hybrid ECS
-This repository is a Unity Framework based on Scriptable Objects, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the Hybrid ECS from Unity3D.
+This repository is a Unity Framework using Scriptable Objects and the Unity Input Manager for Inputs and Interaction, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the Hybrid ECS from Unity3D.
 It aims to ease the use of Virtual Reality in a project, and to have a light tool for that, while integrating a cross-platform project and some basic VR features.

 **Warning** The current Wiki documentation is not up-to-date.
 I need to take some time to explain the different features and how to use them, but as no request were made, I'm not gonna do that as top prio.
 If you have any in question on how to use this tool, I'll be glad to answer you, just send me an email to arnaudbriche1994@gmail.com ! :)